-The School Resource Division is directed by the Major of Operations and supervised by a Sergeant.
-The division is comprised of ten state-certified deputies.
+The School Resource Division is directed by the Major of Operations and supervised by a Lieutenant.
+The division is comprised of thirteen state-certified deputies.
 In addition, each member of this division is also certified through the state’s School Resource Deputy program as well as other specialized training.

 School Resource for Enforcement